pasztorz/kdt-pom-Selenium-project/README.md

       - leaving the page,
       - closing the browser or
       - logout
-    * logged-out/not registered user's appointments are not available by opening the page again after booking or any other way
+    * logged-out/not registered user's appointments are not available by opening the page again after booking or any other way.

 ## Jira Project Space